August 13, 2019

 Additional testing produced suspicious results.
-Then, an MRI showed a 2 centimeter tumor in her cervix.
-She was immediately referred to The University of Kansas Cancer Center’s Julia Chapman, MD.
+Then, an MRI showed a 2-centimeter tumor in her cervix.
+She was immediately referred to a gynecologic oncologist at The University of Kansas Cancer Center.

-Dr. Chapman, a gynecologic oncologist, performed a radical hysterectomy and removed 25 lymph nodes (22 lymph nodes were cancerous) during Kristina’s surgery in December 2012.
+Her gynecologic oncologist performed a radical hysterectomy and removed 25 lymph nodes (22 lymph nodes were cancerous) during Kristina’s aggressive surgery in December 2012.
 Pathology results determined Kristina had stage 1B2 cervical cancer.

-“Without our aggressive approach in surgery, I doubt she would be alive today,” says Dr. Chapman.
-“Her cancer is fast growing and metastatic.”
+Kristina’s cancer was fast growing and metastatic.
 Chemotherapy, radiation and intracavitary brachytherapy treatments followed Kristina’s hysterectomy.

 Cervical cancer remission